In Afghanistan, grief for a husband who shouldn't have died

 However, senior officials from NATO's International Security Assistance Force and the Afghan government told Reuters they had intelligence that suggested the Taliban was indeed behind the attack.

-The ICRC has since decided to remove some international staff and curtail its operations, which - at $90 million a year - are some of its biggest in the world.
-Some 1,800 ICRC staff work on projects from providing orthopedic limbs and treating war wounded to visiting militants in Afghan jails.
+The ICRC has since decided to remove some international staff and curtail its operations, which - at $90 million (58.8 million pounds) a year - are some of its biggest in the world.
+Some 1,800 ICRC staff work on projects from providing orthopaedic limbs and treating war wounded to visiting militants in Afghan jails.

 While the attack has sent shockwaves through the international community, for Laila and her seven children it destroyed any notion of a serene family life.